-How do I save a picture from e-mail?
+How to save a picture from e-mail

 When a picture is sent over e-mail, it is done so as an attachment.
 Most e-mail programs, both online and off, display any attachment separate from the actual message.
 To view and save the attached picture, you may need to open or download the picture file.
 The following sections detail the steps necessary to save images in multiple programs.

 Most online e-mail systems, like Gmail, Hotmail, Live Mail, and Yahoo!
 Mail, work in a similar way and provide similar functionality for saving images and file attachments.

 - Login to your e-mail account using your favorite Internet browser and open the e-mail containing the image or picture you want to save.

 - Right-click the image and choose the option to Save Picture As, Save Image As, or Save image.

 - Specify the location where you want to save the file.
 You may also change the filename at this point.

 Tip: If the steps above do not work for your online e-mail account and e-mail messages, see if there is an option to save the entire e-mail message to your computer.
 This option and the steps to do so may vary by e-mail provider, but doing so may work to save the picture itself to your computer as a separate file, along with the e-mail message itself.

 - Open the e-mail with the attached picture.

 - Right-click on the picture or the icon of the picture file and choose Save As or Save Image.